Rackspace Cloud Essentials - Install vsftpd for CentOS

 nf_conntrack_ftp(CentOS 6), as shown in the following examples:

 sudo service iptables restart

 Use one of the following methods to access the server.

 Using a browser

-Simply input the name of your FTP site into a browser address bar as shown here, and supply the login credentials when prompted:
+Enter the name of your FTP site into a browser address bar, as shown in the following screenshot, and supply the login credentials when prompted.